-Texas Family Lawyers Serving Clients in Colleyville and Fort Worth
+Fort Worth Divorce Lawyers Serving Clients in Colleyville and Fort Worth Texas

-When you are thinking about filing for divorce in Fort Worth or need help with a child custody case, it is extremely important to have an experienced Fort Worth, Texas family lawyer on your side.
+Fort Worth divorce lawyers are here to help you when you are thinking about filing for divorce in Fort Worth or need help with a child custody case.
+It is extremely important to have an experienced Fort Worth, Texas family lawyer on your side to be sure you get the results you are seeking.
 Family law matters are often extremely contentious, given that they frequently involve the distribution of assets that a married couple has accumulated over a lifetime together or complicated inquiries concerning child custody.
 Indeed, matters involving parental rights and minor children can become particularly difficult.
 We are one of the law firms in Fort Worth committed to helping families with a variety of legal matters and can begin working with you on your case today.

 Child Custody in Fort Worth, Texas